SAFE SPORT

 The IPC considers that every individual is entitled to live and work in an environment that is free from embarrassment, discomfort, intimidation or humiliation arising from acts of non-accidental violence and abuse, including those perpetrated knowingly and deliberately (acts of commission) or negligently (acts of omission), that undermine both the mental and physical health of the individual and the integrity of sport.

-The IPC recognises the right of athlete and other members of the Paralympic Family to enjoy a safe and supportive sport environment.
+All athletes and other sport participants have the right to enjoy a safe and supportive sport environment.

-The IPC has therefore produced a Policy on Non-Accidental Violence and Abuse in Sport which includes a specific Games-Time Reporting Procedure covering the Paralympic Games.
+The IPC have therefore produced a Policy on Non-Accidental Violence and Abuse in Sport This policy is part of the IPC Handbook.

 Recommendations for responding to non-accidental harms